claukers/miqro-core/README.md

     ....
 });

-// this will check if FEATURE_TOGGLE_BODY_PARSER env var is set to true. if(isFeatureEnabled("body_parser")) {
+// this will check if BODY_PARSER env var is set to 'true'. if(isFeatureEnabled("body_parser")) {
   logger.info("body_parser feature enabled");
 }